arnerossmann/arnerossmann.github.io/content/post/2022-01-28_datamesh-not-so-new.md

 +++
 author = "Arne Rossmann"
-title = "Data Mesh - "
-date = "2021-11-24"
-description = "not such a new concept after all?" tags = [
+title = "Data Mesh - not such a new concept after all?" date = "2022-01-28" description = "Data Mesh, not such a new concept after all?" tags = [
     "data product",
     "data mesh",